Proactive intelligence

 Paperclip is another one that's been going around.
 It's an open-source framework for running entire companies with AI agents:

 You define a goal like "build the #1 AI note-taking app to $1M MRR," spin up a team of agents (CEO, CTO, engineers, designers, marketers), give them budgets, and hit go.
-They delegate work to each other, wake up on a schedule to check on things, and coordinate on their own.
-You just watch from a dashboard and jump in when you feel like it.
+They delegate work to each other, wake up on schedules to check on things, and coordinate autonomously.
+You watch from a dashboard and jump in when you feel like it, or don't.

-It's early and rough around the edges, but the fact that this exists as an open-source repo right now tells you something about where we're going.
+It's early and rough around the edges, obviously.
+But the fact that this exists as an open-source repo right now, that someone built it and other people are forking it and running it, tells you something about where the gravity is pulling.

 What this looks like day to day